Monica De La Cruz

-Monica De La Cruz (born November 11, 1974) is an American politician and insurance agent from the state of Texas.
-She has represented in the U.S. House of Representatives since 2023 as a Republican.
+Mónica de la Cruz (born November 11, 1974) is an American politician and insurance agent serving as the U.S. representative for since 2023.
+She is a member of the Republican Party.

+De la Cruz was first elected to Congress in 2022, having previously run in 2020.
+She was re-elected in 2024.

 Early life and career

-De La Cruz graduated from James Pace Early College High School in Brownsville, Texas, and the University of Texas at San Antonio, studying marketing.
+De la Cruz graduated from James Pace Early College High School in Brownsville, Texas, and the University of Texas at San Antonio, studying marketing.
 She later attended the National Autonomous University of Mexico in Mexico City, studying Spanish.
 She interned for Turner Entertainment before working for Cartoon Network Latin America.
 Before being elected to the U.S. Congress, she was an insurance agent and business owner.